sundeepbassi/fun-ships/README.md

 - To add the # noqa: E501 at the end of line 112 is accredited to the tutors at the Code Institute for helping me to rectify this warning in pep 8 online validation checker.

+- To remove the white trailing spaces from the code is accredited to fellow students on Slack and the tutor support team.

+- In my mentoring session my mentor highlighted the need to check my code thoroughly for bugs and errors.

+-